Evidence of the pair instability gap from black hole masses: Methods

 \subsection{Implications for GW190521}

 The presence of an apparent gap due to pair-instability supernovae has interesting implications for previously identified gravitational-wave events with exceptional properties.
-GW190521 was highlighted as a potential candidate of hierarchical mergers in the mass gap \citep{GW190521}.
+GW190521 was highlighted as a potential candidate of hierarchical mergers in the mass gap \citep{GW190521, GW190521_implications}.
 While this interpretation is consistent with our results, we also find support for the hypothesis---first put forward in Ref.~\cite{Fishbach_GW190521}---that GW190521 is a straddling binary with component black holes on either side of the gap.
-We show a corner plot for the mass and spin properties of GW190521 in Extended Fig.~\ref{fig:corner_GW190521}.
-Within the context of our population model, the secondary black hole in GW190521 is most likely below the pair instability gap: $m_2=40.5^{+6.1}_{-5.3}\,M_\odot$ at 90\% credibility, though there is still marginal support for $m_2$ at the other end of the gap ${\sim}120\,M_\odot$.
+We show a corner plot for the mass and spin properties of GW190521 in Extended Data Figure~\ref{fig:corner_GW190521}.
+Within the context of our population model~\citep{2020PhRvD.102h3026G, 2020ApJ...891L..31F}, the secondary black hole in GW190521 is most likely below the pair instability gap: $m_2=40.7^{+8.9}_{-7.0}\,M_\odot$ at 90\% credibility, though there is still marginal support for $m_2$ at the other end of the gap ${\sim}120\,M_\odot$.
+There is posterior support $\sim 4\%$ for the hypothesis that both components of GW190521 are on the far side of the gap.
+Excluding GW231123, the overall population has a maximum $m_2$ $\sim 43\,M_\odot$ as shown in orange in Extended Data Figure~\ref{fig:corner_m2gap}.
+Thus the event GW190521 in this case is fully consistent with its secondary component below the gap.

 For future work, we envision a global fit using a model that includes subpopulations of 1G+1G, 2G+1G and 2G+2G mergers; see, e.g., Refs.~\citep{Doctor_2020,hierarchical,Kimball:2020qyd,Mould:2022ccw, Wang:2022gnx}.
 By explicitly modeling the 2G+1G subpopulation, it would be possible to account for contamination from hierarchical mergers in the $m_1$ mass gap.
 As the number of detections increases, it will be possible to gain new insights into the pair-instability gap and the prevalence of hierarchical mergers in merging binaries.